broadinstitute/conseq/README.md

 conseq run run-example.conseq --confirm
 ```

-Run possible combinations of artefacts for rank_scale_deps, and all downstream rules
+Run possible combinations of artefacts for rank_scale_deps, and all downstream rules.
+This forces running the rule, even if it has been run before.

 ```
 conseq run run-example.conseq rank_scale_deps